Observation of topological frequency combs: Device Fabrication

 \section{Device Fabrication}

 This model is experimentally realized in a thick silicon nitride platform patterned through deep-UV lithography in a commercial foundry~\cite{thick_SiN}.
 The device itself consists of a 2D array of 261 coupled photonic ring resonators with two coupled input-output waveguides.
 A high-resolution optical image in Figure~\ref{fig:schematic} shows the topological photonic lattice used in this work.
 The waveguides are embedded in silicon dioxide and its dimensions are chosen to be 1200 nm wide by 800 nm thick in order to operate in the anomalous dispersion regime.
 Simulated mode profiles and dispersion can be found in the SI \cite{LukeSiN}.
 Each ring is a racetrack design, composed of $12$ $\mu$m straight coupling regions and $90^{\circ}$ Euler bend regions with a $20$ $\mu$m effective radius, giving rise to an FSR of $\approx0.75$ THz.
 Here, we specifically use Euler bends as opposed to round bends to reduce mode mixing that occurs at the straight-bent interfaces within each ring \cite{fujisawa2017low}.
-While this mode-mixing and its impact in perturbing dispersion has also been of concern for single-racetrack combs \cite{ji2022Euler}, in our coupled resonator lattice its impact can be physically distinct.
+While this mode mixing and its impact in perturbing dispersion has also been of concern for single-racetrack combs \cite{ji2022Euler}, in our coupled resonator lattice its impact can be physically distinct.
 In particular, spurious hopping phases can be generated via mode conversion during hopping between adjacent rings \cite{tzuang2014non}.
+We also note that previous implementations of such topological devices have avoided this problem by operating in the single-mode regime \cite{mittal2019photonic}.
+The constraints placed on waveguide geometry to access anomalous dispersion necessitate the use of wider waveguides that support higher-order modes.

 The coupling gaps between the resonators, as well as those between the input-output waveguides and the resonators, are 300 nm, corresponding to an approximate value of $2\pi\times25$ GHz for the coupling strength, $J$.
 The extrinsic and intrinsic couplings ($\kappa_{\rm ex}$ and $\kappa_{\rm in}$) are estimated to be $2\pi\times30$ GHz and $2\pi\times2$ GHz, respectively.
 For details on these calculations, see the SI.